Our School App Stay connected on the go...

 •Highlights subject specific and technical vocabulary which will enhance pupil understanding of the World.

 •Supports staff to provide suitably progressive challenge and lesson sequencing for pupils in all foundations subjects and science (through clear outcomes/descriptors)

 (The Connected Enquiry Framework is mapped against the National Curriculum in England Document (NC) requirements at KS1 & KS2 and aligned to Early Learning Goals/Early Learning Outcomes)

 Discrete Core and Foundation Subjects

 Although we make cross-curricular links between subjects across our curriculum (e.g. data handling links maths and science) we also promote important learning through primarily “discrete” subjects including: Maths, English (Core), R.E/SMSC, P.E, Modern Foreign Languages (MFL), Computing (Foundation subjects) and PSHE (Physical Social and Health Education).
-We use the following planning frameworks to provide progressive support & challenge, stimulating/engaging content and accurate subject knowledge: Talk for Writing (English Writing), Letters and Sounds & Rapid Phonics (Phonics & Reading), Whiterose (Maths), Discovery (R.E) Superstars P.E, La Jolie Ronde (Spanish MFL), Purple Mash (Computing) and Jigsaw (PSHE).
+We use the following planning frameworks to provide progressive support & challenge (key knowledge and skills), stimulating/engaging content and accurate subject knowledge: Talk for Writing (English Writing), Letters and Sounds & Rapid Phonics (Phonics & Reading), Whiterose (Maths), Discovery (R.E) Superstars P.E, La Jolie Ronde (Spanish MFL), Purple Mash (Computing) and Jigsaw (PSHE).